pastadudes/bbg/README.md

+# HEY!
+I'M REFACTORING!
+THIS BRANCH IS NOW OLD!

-# BBG CELEBRATES 1.0 RELEASE!!
+## BBG CELEBRATES 1.0 RELEASE!!
 I never thought this bot would actually still be maintained after a week lol anyways there are 14 commands as of 1.0